Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Introduction

 Since 2001, outbursts of radiation called flares have been detected from Sgr~A* in X-rays~\citep{Baganoff2001, Nowak2012, Neilsen2013, Barriere2014, Ponti2015, Haggard2019}, near-infrared~\citep[NIR;][]{Genzel2003, Ghez2004, Hornstein2007, Hora2014} and radio~\citep{Yusef-Zadeh2006, Bower2015, Brinkerink2015}.
 In the past two decades, Sgr~A* flares have been the subject of intense observational campaigns and research, although no consensus has yet been reached on their physical origin.
 Indeed, multiple types of models exist for Sgr~A* flares including (among others) red noise~\citep{Do2009}, hot-spot~\citep{Genzel2003, Broderick2006, Hamaus2009}, ejected blob~\citep{Vincent2014}, star-disk interaction~\citep{Nayakshin2004}, disk instability~\citep{Tagger2006}, or magnetic reconnection~\citep{Aimar2023, Lin2023}.

 Thanks to interferometric measurements with the GRAVITY/VLTI instrument~\citep{Gravity}, the GRAVITY Collaboration reported the detection of orbital motion for Sgr~A* flares~\citep{gravity2018b, gravity2023} at $\sim 9$ gravitational radii ($r_g$) with a low inclination $i \sim 160$° compatible with the constraints from the~\citet{EHT2024} results of $i\approx 150$°.
-This detection brought important constraints on Sgr~A* flares modeling, favoring hot-spot and ejected blob models.
+This detection brought important constraints on the modeling of Sgr~A* flares, favoring hot-spot and ejected blob models.
 However, the physical origin of Sgr~A* flares is still under debate.

 Flares occur at only a few gravitational radii in the strong-field regime.
-They are thus an ideal object to study and constrain the space-time, and so the nature of Sgr~A* (Schwarzschild, Kerr, or non-Kerr).
-Although the effects of spin or Exotic Compact Object metrics (non-Kerr metrics) on the flare light curves are too small to be detected or degenerate with model parameters, the measure of the astrometry of flares with GRAVITY was thought to be sufficient to detect the non-Kerr metric signature.
-However, the low inclination and large uncertainties in the astrometric data do not allow such a detection~\citep{Li2014a, Li2014b, Liu2015,Rosa:2023qcv}.
+They are thus an ideal object to study and constrain the space-time, and the nature of Sgr~A* (Schwarzschild, Kerr, or non-Kerr).
+Although the effects of spin or ECOs on the flare light curves are too small to be detected or degenerate with model parameters, the measure of the astrometry of flares with GRAVITY was thought to be sufficient to detect the non-Kerr metric signature.
+However, the low inclination and large uncertainties in the astrometric data do not allow for such a detection~\citep{Li2014a, Li2014b, Liu2015,Rosa:2023qcv}.

 The detection of polarization of Sgr~A* flares in NIR~\citep{gravity2018b,gravity2023} and in radio~\citep{Wielgus2022} brought new observational constraints on the magnetic field configuration.
-In both wavelengths, the observed polarization properties (QU loops and angular polarization velocity) are only compatible with a vertical magnetic field. \citet{Vincent2024} showed that the observed loop(s) in the QU plane are mainly due to the special relativity of the orbital motion of the emitting region.
-However, General Relativity, mainly light bending, also affects the observed QU loop(s) creating an asymmetry relative to the horizontal axis~\citep{Vincent2024}. \textbf{In other words, linear polarization measured with Stokes parameters is sensitive to space-time curvature and therefore can constrain the nature of Sgr~A*}.
+In both wavelengths, the observed polarization properties (QU-loops and angular polarization velocity) are only compatible with a vertical magnetic field. \citet{Vincent2024} showed that the observed loop(s) in the QU-plane are mainly due to special relativity effects of the orbital motion of the emitting region.
+However, General Relativity, mainly light bending, also affects the observed QU-loop(s) creating an asymmetry relative to the horizontal axis~\citep{Vincent2024}. \textbf{In other words, linear polarization measured with Stokes parameters is sensitive to space-time curvature}.